pommicket/toc/README.md

 And here are all of its C11 features:

 - Anonymous structures/unions
-- `max_align_t` and `alignof` - It can still compile without these but it won't technically be standard-compliant
+- `max_align_t` - It can still compile without this, and will almost definitely work, but it won't technically be standard-compliant

 #### More